xplorld/HaskJSON/README.md

 # Haskdown

-Monadic parser combinator for Markdown in Haskell
+Haskdown is a monadic parser for the Markdown language, written in Haskell.

+# Supported features